RockefellerArchiveCenter/library_data/README.md

 You will need to recreate the search index after every update to the application code.

-When you're done, shut down application with `ctrl+c`.
+When you're done, shut down the application with `ctrl+c`.

 ## License